asciamanna/asciamanna.github.io/_drafts/follow-consistent-test-patterns.md

 In the [previous post](/2016/03/22/unit-test-refactoring-avoiding-complexity.html) I discussed ways of maintaining simplicity in unit tests.
 One way to keep tests simple and easy to understand is to follow a few consistent patterns.
 By doing so developers know exactly what to look for when they glance at a test suite for the first time.
 Another way to keep tests simple is to keep them self-contained.
 Following these same patterns and heuristics help to keep tests self-contained as well.

-Since I spend most of my time in C# these days the examples are going to be tailored to C# and its most common testing framework nUnit.
-However, the recommendations I am making are language agnostic.
+Since I spend most of my time in .NET these days the examples are going to be tailored to C# and its most common testing framework [nunit](http://www.nunit.org/).
+It's important to note that the recommendations I am making are language agnostic.

 ## Optimize for Understanding